Child Care Director Certification Programs

 - Must be able to speak, read, and write well enough in the language the course is presented in to understand and complete the course material

-- Several courses within this program require observation, assessment, and practical application of learning principles in an early childhood learning environment.
+- Several courses within the Florida Director’s Certificate Renewal program require observation, assessment, and practical application of learning principles in an early childhood learning environment.
 Students must be working in or have access to an early childhood environment to successfully complete these courses.

 Textbook Information: No textbook is required to complete this certificate program.